 Ready for a quick no-cook playdough recipe?
 You’ll be inspired by how easy this recipe is to make.
-It calls for just 4 ingredients (5 if you count water as an ingredient) and you do not have to cook it on the stove, just add boiled water.
+It calls for just 4 ingredients (5, if you count water as an ingredient) and you do not have to cook it on the stove, just add hot water.

 I don’t know about you, but I cringe when I see them mix the different colors of playdough together.
 I know, it’s silly, (let it go, Jaime) but I like a clean, pristine ball of dough.
 It gives me so much satisfaction.
 (I’m weird like that).

 But when you have a quick no-cook playdough recipe, it gives me a silent comfort to know I can just toss the yucky stuff and make a fresh batch if the mood strikes.

 Now that we have that out of the way, there are many benefits to playdough beyond the fun factor.

 I used to think that playing playdough was just for fun.
 It is so fun.
 My kids will ask for playdough and spend hours working with it.
 It is always a winner.